Join Us at the Farm this 2026 Season!

 Photography

 Personal photography is permitted on our property, be sure to tag us at #lavenderhillfarmberwick on our Instagram.
-Professional photographers please email inquiries.
+Professional photographers please email inquiries to james@LH-Farm.com.

 Hazardous Weather Conditions